 Why is my Samsung freezer not freezing?

+Is your freezer not working but your fridge is?
 Does your frozen food have freezer burn?
 Has your ice cream started to melt?
 Whether you see signs of your freezer deteriorating or it stops working out of the blue, you’ll want to fix it as soon as possible.

 Regardless of whether you have a French door refrigerator or a bottom freezer, this article will explain how you can diagnose issues with your Samsung fridge/freezer.
 Plus, we’ll offer tips on what you can do at home for appliance repair.